This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Maintaining Even Stitches

-Practice with scraps to refine your technique.
+Practice on scrap fabric to refine your technique.

-- Smooth fabric before each stitch.
+- Smooth fabric before sewing.

 Hand Sewing a Seam on Pants